tsahlan/Feminist-Digital-Pedagogy/Unit 1: Theories/Week 3: De and-or Postcolonial Pedagogy/Course Notes.md

 # Session Notes

+## Questions related to readings

+- Risam talks about using cultural specificity over universality as a way to practice decolonizing. **How might we honor cultural specificity and individual experience when we may be teaching in large classrooms without risking generalizations about individual cultures or burnout?**

 ## Discussion
 - TJ: How much can individuals really be expected to take on the emotional labor of supporting their colleagues and students?
 Does this require a restructuring of schools and research institutions in general to provide an environment and a community that ensures students can be not just intellectually but also emotionally supported?